Code-Institute-Submissions/hybrid-combat-systems/README.md

 ## Deployment
-This site has been deployed using github pages and can be viewed [here](https://iandoyle01.github.io/hybrid-combat-systems/)
+This site has been deployed using github pages and can be viewed [here](https://iandoyle01.github.io/hybrid-combat-systems/) To deploy to github pages:
+* all code is pushed to a git repo
+* navigate to the repo
+* click settings
+* scroll down to the github pages section
+* choose the branch you want to deploy
+    * This step publishes the branch and provides you a url.

 For a local copy:
 Navigate to the [repo](https://github.com/IanDoyle01/hybrid-combat-systems)